-A colposcopy is an office-based procedure that uses a special magnified scope and a bright light to identify abnormal cells in your vagina, vulva, and cervix that may indicate cancer.
+- Colposcopy: A colposcopy is an office-based procedure that uses a special magnified scope and a bright light to identify abnormal cells in your vagina, vulva, and cervix that may indicate cancer.

-In some cases, Dr. duPont may need to perform minimally invasive surgery to find cancerous cells or masses in your reproductive organs.
+- Minimally invasive surgery: In some cases, Dr. duPont may need to perform minimally invasive surgery to find cancerous cells or masses in your reproductive organs.
 This type of surgery requires only small incisions to access and evaluate your internal reproductive organs.
 She may use a general laparoscopic approach or utilize robotic surgery, depending on the procedure.

 Your treatment plan for gynecologic cancers depends on the type of cancer you have and how far advanced.
 Dr. duPont customizes treatment to your needs and may recommend one or more therapies like:

-Radiation uses high-energy rays to kill cancer cells and prevent them from spreading.
+- Radiation: Radiation uses high-energy rays to kill cancer cells and prevent them from spreading.

-Chemotherapy involves the use of special medications to shrink cancerous cells or destroy them.
+- Chemotherapy: Chemotherapy involves the use of special medications to shrink cancerous cells or destroy them.
 The medications may be oral, or you may need to receive them intravenously to kill cancer cells.

-Minimally invasive and robotic surgery techniques may be necessary to remove cancerous tissue or tumors.
+- Surgery: Minimally invasive and robotic surgery techniques may be necessary to remove cancerous tissue or tumors.
 In some cases, surgery is the only treatment needed for cancer, but you may also require radiation or chemotherapy following surgery to destroy any remaining cancer cells.